phamthanhsang-cs/SOC-in-my-Pocket/README.md

 <!-- GETTING STARTED -->
 ## Introduction

-**SOC in My Pocket (SOCIMP)** is my very first and flagship project in cybersecurity so far.
+**SOC in My Pocket (SOCIMP)** is my very first and flagship cybersecurity project so far.
 This basic SOC project is designed for **Security and SOC Analysts**, centered around the core pillars of **People, Process, and Technologies (PPT)** – the foundation of effective SOC operations.

 By focusing on adversaries' **Tactics, Techniques, and Procedures (TTPs)** for threat detection and response, SOCIMP helps me learn how to proactively defend against complex cyber threats.